Bumper 3 Days in Bangkok Itinerary

-Start your time off in Bangkok with the Grand Palace, because why not; it’s the city’s most famous and popular attraction.
+After checking out one of the best spots for breakfast in Bangkok, head to the Grand Palace, because why not; it’s the city’s most famous and popular attraction.
 And it’s a good idea to get there as early as possible – doors open at 8:30am and it’s insanely busy by 10am.

 Plus, if you’re visiting Bangkok in the rainy season, you’ll be more likely to be caught in a deluge in the afternoon (I’m certainly speaking from first-hand experience of having to shelter underneath the palace’s turrets, and I can attest that it’s way more fun actually exploring the place).

 The Grand Palace was built in 1782 by King Rama I, the first monarch of the Chakri Dynasty.
 He believed that the new dynasty needed a new royal palace – so subsequently the Grand Palace was made.

 The complex is really beautiful; even though it’s incredibly busy, I guarantee that you won’t see architecture quite like it in Thailand – or any other country, for that matter!
 Enclosed within the Grand Palace complex is the Temple of the Emerald Buddha, which is one of the most religious buildings in Thailand.

 It’ll cost you 500 baht to visit the Grand Palace – it is one of the more expensive Bangkok attractions, but it’s well worth it.
 Audio guides cost 100 baht and using a guide’s services has a varying cost (there are guides that wait outside).
 You could also opt for a guided tour around a few Bangkok temples – more on that in a moment!